saitamasahil/skyscraper/docs/USECASE.md

 !!! info

     Some of the scraping modules either require or work best when you have registered a user with their service and configured Skyscraper to make use of these credentials when scraping with the module.
 The suggested `screenscraper` source used in the command a bit further down will work without credentials.
 But when the service is busy, it will give you an error!
 So consider registering users with the relevant sources and configure Skyscraper to make use of them.
-Read about all scraping modules [here](SCRAPINGMODULES.md).
+Read about all [scraping modules](SCRAPINGMODULES.md).

 Now, let's dig in!